kvshi/watch/README.md

 * `usage` Ability to download report result or send it by e-mail.
 * `usage` Easy copying to clipboard.
 * `usage` User-specific report settings, recent views history.
-* `general` Review all sql code.
-* `usage` More detailed error messages from parser.
+* `usage` More detailed error messages returning from parser.
-* `usage` Param parser should supports braces and IN operator.
+* `usage` Braces and IN operator support for parser.
 * `usage` New value directive t(trunc). -t10d for date fields.
-* `usage` Display elapsed time for heavy reports.
 * `usage` Ability to cancel heavy view directly from it's form.
 Not only from administration page.
-* `general` Logging more user activity, add user name to log message.
-* `general` Make a logo.
-* `usage` Restrict registering duplicating tasks.
 * `usage` Sign up via Telegram.
-* `usage` Improve chat commands, use buttons, instant views and other fantastic features.
+* `usage` Improve chat commands, use buttons.
 * `report` Monitor for specified part of active sql text.
 * `report` Which queries has been executed too often.
-* `task` Improve "Wait for status" task, consider backdating inserts.
 * `usage` Generate script for all necessary grants.
-* `report` Add measures, filters, date frame to "Top activity".
 * `usage` Add an optional numeric argument to @auto() which will refresh a report each N minutes automatically.
 * `report` Go deeper to [ASH](https://www.slideshare.net/jberesni/ash-architecture-and-advanced-usage-rmoug2014-36611678).
 * `security` Encrypt app data.
-* `security` Add CSRF protection.
 * `usage` Ability to set hyperlinks via decorators.
 Add useful links to existing views.
 * `report` Make a forecast for disk space usage.
 * `report` Find unused indexes, partitions, tables.